cjhoward92/cjhoward92.github.io/_posts/2021-09-10-recursion.md

 console.log(fullPath)
 {% endhighlight %}

-I think this illustrates how much complexity recursion can add.
+This illustrates how much complexity recursion can add.
 Practice taking typical loops and writing recursive versions of those functions.
-I think practice will help build the muscles necessary to understand more complex algorithms even if just blindly applying recusion isn't always a good idea.
+Practice will help build the muscles necessary to understand more complex algorithms even if just blindly applying recusion isn't always a good idea.

-#### Why use it, then?
+#### Why use recursion?

 It can remove the need for stateful operations.
 See how in the loop we needed to keep a path variable and constantly mutate it?
 When using recursion the state is bound to a single function.
 This